-Scientific name: Order Coleoptera, family Lampyridae, several species
+Scientific name: Order Coleoptera, family Lampyridae, Photinus concisus and several other species

 Biology and life cycle: Complete metamorphosis.
 Overwinter in the soil as larvae, emerge in the spring.
 Pupate in early summer.
 Two weeks later the adults emerge, flying around at night to show off; the females lay eggs just under the soil.
 The larvae hatch in about a month and feed till fall, when they burrow into the soil for the winter.
 In the summer the males signal while flying, and the females return the signal from perches on or near the ground.